Stomach cancer: Genetics

 About 10% of cases run in families, and between 1 and 3% of cases are due to genetic syndromes inherited such as hereditary diffuse gastric cancer.

 A genetic risk factor for gastric cancer is a genetic defect of the CDH1 gene known as hereditary diffuse gastric cancer (HDGC).
 The CDH1 gene, which codes for E-cadherin, lies on the 16th chromosome.
 When the gene experiences a particular mutation, gastric cancer develops through a mechanism that is not fully understood.
 This mutation is considered autosomal dominant, meaning that half of a carrier's children will likely experience the same mutation.
 Diagnosis of hereditary diffuse gastric cancer usually takes place when at least two cases involving a family member, such as a parent or grandparent, are diagnosed, with at least one diagnosed before the age of 50.
 The diagnosis can also be made if at least three cases occur in the family, in which case age is not considered.

 The International Cancer Genome Consortium is leading efforts to identify genomic changes involved in stomach cancer.
 A very small percentage of diffuse-type gastric cancers (see Histopathology below) arise from an inherited abnormal CDH1 gene.
 Genetic testing and treatment options are available for families at risk.

-Other

-Other risk factors include diabetes, pernicious anemia, chronic atrophic gastritis, Menetrier's disease (hyperplastic, hypersecretory gastropathy), and intestinal metaplasia.

-In addition, Foxp3 polymorphism (rs3761548) might contribute to gastric cancer development through influencing Treg cell activity.
+Bile reflux

+Bile reflux, in addition to Helicobacter pylori infection, is a pathogenic factor in gastric intestinal metaplasia, a precancerous lesion of gastric cancer.
+Long-term irritation of the gastric mucosa caused by bile reflux appears to have a role in gastric carcinogenesis.
+Bile acids, which are a significant component of bile reflux, may be a causal factor in gastric carcinogenesis.